COMM Extender enables 16-Bit Serial Communication Software (DOS or Win16) that read serial ports to run in Windows environment.

 The Windows COMM port can be any serial device visible in Windows control panel as serial COMx (internal COM1/COM2, serial PCI card, USB to Serial, Ethernet to Serial, PortServer etc.)

 Yes!
 Use the Port Redirection feature of COMM-Extender.
 The installer will usually configure any serial ports found and that includes Virtual COMM Ports, for example USB-to-Serial adapter / converter or Ethernet-to-Serial (Port-Server, COMM-Server) too.
 The same procedure for Ethernet-to-Serial converter.
-COMM Extender enables the 16 Bit DOS software to access USB serial devices or Ethernet serial devices the easy way.
+COMM Extender enables the 16 Bit DOS software to access USB serial devices or Ethernet serial devices through their native way.

 Can I use it with my POS Cash Terminal ?